 Baby Jogger makes some excellent and highly popular strollers, and they have recently entered the car seat market with their new Baby Jogger infant car seats and Baby Jogger convertible car seats.
-We first got our hands on this Baby Jogger City View convertible car seat in the middle of 2018 for testing, and we were excited to be trying out such a new product that has a lot of potential.
+We first got our hands on this Baby Jogger City View convertible car seat a few months ago for testing, and we were excited to be trying out such a new product that has a lot of potential.

 We were impressed with several aspects of it, including its anti-rebound bar (when put in rear-facing position) and other safety features (like a steel frame, energy-absorbing foam, etc).
 We also thought it felt like a really high quality car seat that shows superior fabric, stitching, and comfort.
 But our hands-on reviews also found some short-comings that are important to consider, and they were considerable enough that it didn't make it into our best convertible car seat list.
 Worth the high cost?
 We'll let you be the judge!

-Pros: Exciting new addition for 2018, Anti-rebound bar when rear-facing, Excellent overall weight range (4 to 100 pounds), Converts to belt-positioning booster car seat, High quality fit and finish, Relatively narrow form factor (19.5" wide), No-rethread harness, Side impact protection, Steel-reinforced frame, EPP energy-absorbing foam, Soft breathable fabric, Approved for air travel.
+Pros: Exciting new addition to the convertible car seat market, Anti-rebound bar when rear-facing, Excellent overall weight range (4 to 100 pounds), Converts to belt-positioning booster car seat, High quality fit and finish, Relatively narrow form factor (19.5" wide), No-rethread harness, Side impact protection, Steel-reinforced frame, EPP energy-absorbing foam, Soft breathable fabric, Approved for air travel.

 Cons: Very heavy, Very large, Rear-facing limited to 40 pounds, Bizarre cup-holder, Very expensive (about $350), Only available through premium retailers.